Yes! 2022 Sweeps Festival returns to Rochester

 Travelling to the Rochester Sweeps Festival

-It's going to be a very busy time in Rochester over the 2022 May Day Bank Holiday weekend so getting there by car and finding somewhere to park could be tricky.
-There is a multi-storey car park with 321 bays and 18 disabled bays for visitors to Rochester but as you can image, this will fill up pretty quickly.
+It's going to be a very busy time in Rochester over the 2022 May Day Bank Holiday weekend (Saturday 30th April 2022 to Monday 2nd May 2022) so getting there by car and finding somewhere to park could be tricky.
+There is a multi-storey car park with 321 bays and 18 disabled bays for visitors to Rochester but as you can imagine, this will fill up pretty quickly.

 Travelling by train is a good idea if you live further afield as Rochester station is only a short walk from Rochester High Street.
 If you're planning to get there by train, visit the South Eastern Railway website.
 Rochester is also served really well by various buses for those who don't live too far away and you'll also be able to get there by coach if you search for coach operators that are providing services to Rochester over the weekend.